Leadership

 Leslie spent the first half of her career as an Occupational Therapist in the field of mental health.
 Earning her master’s from Tufts University, she managed inpatient programs and led vocational training at New York Hospital, Silver Hill Hospital, and Massachusetts Mental Health Center.
 In 2002, she founded Community Giving Tree, a non-profit organization serving children with low income, and Twice Loved Toys, a social enterprise supporting the organization.
 After 15 years as Executive Director, she stepped down when she and her husband moved to Brookline.
 Leslie is a founding board member of Asembo Skills for Hope in Kenya, volunteers at the Brookline Food Pantry, and is a strategic planning consultant for Community InRoads in Lawrence.
 She is currently working at Circle of Hope as a grant writer.
 She enjoys traveling with her family and relaxing in Maine.

-Sue Meehan, Board of Directors, Co-Chair of the Grants Committee
+Jessica Morris, Board of Directors, Co-Chair of the Marketing & Communications Committee

 Sarah has been a member of TPC since 2017.
 Her professional background is in public policy and urban and regional planning, and she has worked on economic development issues at the federal, state, and local levels.
 She has her Bachelor of Science degree from Brown University and her Master’s degrees in Public Policy and Urban and Regional Planning from Princeton University.
 Most recently, she was the Director of Strategic Initiatives for the Innovation Institute at the Massachusetts Technology Collaborative.
 Previously, she was a Senior Policy Analyst at The Brookings Institution’s Metropolitan Policy Program.
 She currently serves as Vice-Chair for the City of Newton Economic Development Commission.
 She had also been a Trustee for Wellan Montessori School.
 Sarah enjoys reading, travel, volunteering at her children’s schools, and learning about and supporting nonprofits that give back to her different communities.

-Annemieke (Mieke) Rice, Board of Directors, Grantee Liaison Coordinator
+Annemieke (Mieke) Rice, Board of Directors, Grantee Engagement Coordinator

 Mieke is an educational technology professional who has spent her career helping higher education institutions elevate their use of data to advance student success.
 She worked at colleges in the Boston area before joining an early-stage edtech start up where she eventually became the chief customer success officer.
 As part of that work, she’s travelled to and consulted with hundreds of colleges and universities across the United States and Canada and remains passionate about the opportunities we have to improve equitable outcomes for all college students.
 She received her Masters in applied educational psychology from Northeastern University and a Bachelor of Science from Lehigh University in journalism and behavioral neuroscience.
 Mieke and her husband Ryan recently relocated to the Boston area after stints in Buffalo, New York and Fort Wayne, Indiana.
 They live in Reading with their brand-new baby girl, Inneke.
 In her free time Mieke loves hiking with their adopted dog Bubba, an Australian Shepherd.